appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ##### Workspace

- If you give edit permission to the workspace, It gives access to modify all the applications in the respective workspace.
+ If you give edit permission to the workspace, it gives access to modify all the applications in the respective workspace.

 :::info
 Giving `Edit` permission to a workspace has a cascading effect, i.e, it gives edit and view permission to all the applications in the workspace.
 :::

 ##### Application